 - How long do you live with hepatitis c?

 - Ask a doctor a question free online

 - How long can the flu virus live on a surface?

 - How long can hepatitis b live on a surface?

 - How long does ringworm live on surfaces?

-- How long can ecoli the bacteria live on a surface?
+- How long can rsv on dry surfaces live?